 - Cost of buying a car – Let’s not overlook the obvious.
 If you’re buying a new vehicle, you’ll need money for the down payment.
-Instead, you could put that money in a savings account or invest and accrue interest in your pocket instead of the sellers.
+Instead, you could put that money in a savings account or invest and accrue interest in your pocket instead of the seller's.

 - Hidden recalls – Look out for TSBs!
 A technical service bulletin is like a “secret recall.”
-The manufacturer knows something is wrong with the vehicle but hasn’t gone so far to recall the component.
+The manufacturer knows something is wrong with the vehicle but hasn’t gone so far as to recall the component.
 The bad news is that they don’t share this information publicly unless you know to look for it.
 If you’re buying a used vehicle (or even a new one), you could end up stuck with a stack of TSBs and hefty repair bills.

 - Shopping – You might know exactly the car you want, or you could spend days and weeks researching all the options.
 From makes and models to paint colour, add-ons, features, warranties, and details – do you have time to research every decision?
 Besides, no one likes dealing with car salespeople.

-- Maintenance Repairs vs. Monthly Payments – Even with older vehicles and significant repairs, the cost of repairs and maintenance will almost certainly be less than payments on a new vehicle.
-If you factor in the cost of maintenance you will need to pay for your new vehicle, and the difference is even more remarkable.
+- Maintenance Repairs vs. Monthly Payments – Even with older vehicles and significant repairs, the cost of repairs and maintenance will almost certainly be less than payments on a new car.
+If you factor in the cost of maintenance you will need to pay for your new vehicle, the difference is even more remarkable.